ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 This story is really about readjusting priorities and overcoming obstacles in order to move ahead with things.

-This dusty little guitar amplifier with broken knobs inspired me to record whatNOP dONW7 which was releaed in 2021.
+This dusty little guitar amplifier with broken knobs inspired me to record whatNOP dONW7 which was released in 2021.
 It is now my favorite guitar amp of all time.
 I bought it from a super cool fellow at a yard sale for just $15 (his price).
 Just goes to show that money isn't everything to everyone.
 Playing around with the amp made me realize that it doesn't matter if equipment gets dusty or broken.
 As long as I get the sounds I want, that's all that matters.

 The album marked several 'firsts.'
 It is the first album to be mastered, thanks to the focused expertise of a recording genius who lives in Athens, Georgia.
 It is the first album with real promotion behind it, thanks to an incredibly talented PR professional in New York City.
 It is the first to feature full color artwork.
 And it is also the first to feature a bar code (blech!).